drpatrik/combatris/README.md

 **Ubuntu**

-The code builds cleanly and has been tested with Clang 5.0.0.
+The code builds cleanly and has been tested with Clang 5.0.0 and Clang 6.0.0

 **64-bit Windows 10**